TBJ-Team/filmmaker/README.md

 </div>
 <br>

 The plugin version of Filmmaker.
-All information about the plugin and standalone game can be found on [TBJ-Team/Filmmaker](https://github.com/TBJ-Team/filmmaker).

 To build and run Filmmaker as a plugin:
 ```